swat-sccs/swat-swap/README.md

 ## Usage

-1. Register or log in to your account.
+1. Log into your account
 2. Create a listing for the item you want to sell or trade.
 3. Browse available listings based on categories or use the search feature.
-4. Communicate with other users through secure messaging.
-5. Finalize the transaction and enjoy your new item!
+4. Finalize the transaction and enjoy your new item!

 ## Contributing